jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 The chart above shows how meaningful weather-driven inconsistency is even in a desert area for solar generation.
 The noisy blue line is actual output by day in 2022.
 The orange line connects the **top 5** days of output in each month, and could be a starting point for estimating maximum generation capacity.
-But this approach has the shortcoming that even the best days in a month could still have a couple of hours of cloud cover.
-In the chart above, July (which is monsoon season in the desert southwest) may have this problem, as even the orange curve falls short of where one might expect given how May and June look.
+But this approach has the shortcoming that even the best days in a month could still have a couple of hours of cloud cover and so still systematically understate solar capacity in that month.
+In the chart above, July and August (monsoon season in the desert southwest with frequent clouds and even rain) may have this problem, as even the orange curve falls short of where I expect given the levels of
+April through June.